aipmhub/aipm-chat/contributing/Basic/Setup-Development.md

 yarn run dev
 ```

-Now, you can open `http://localhost:3010` in your browser, and you should see the welcome page of LobeChat.
+Now, you can open `http://localhost:3010` in your browser, and you should see the welcome page of AiPMChat.
 This indicates that you have successfully set up the development environment.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/274655364-414bc31e-8511-47a3-af17-209b530effc7.png)